chathamabate/chvm/chasm_src/README.md

 The memory of a routine is divided into *Stack Blocks*.

-A stack block contains a piece of memory which resides in the virtual space (referenced with `.v`).
+A stack block contains a piece of memory which resides in the virtual space (referenced with `.V`).
 A stack block also contains a piece of memory which resides in the physical space (referenced with `.p`).